minjeong9919/minjeong9919/README.md

 ### 👋Hello!
 My name is Kim minjeong👋
-👩‍🏫 I’m currently a student preparing to become a **front-end developer**.<br/>
+I’m currently a student preparing to become a **front-end developer**. 👩‍🏫<br/>
-I study JavaScript and React.<br/>
+I study JavaScript and React. ✏️<br/>
-I have experience working on projects using React Native..<br/>
+I have experience working on projects using React Native. <br/>
 Recently, I plan to learn typescript.💪💪💪
 <br/>